Savoy Hotel: In films and novels

 The hotel has often been used as a film location.
-For example, the romantic finale to the Notting Hill (1999) is set in the hotel's Lancaster Room, where Anna (Julia Roberts) and William (Hugh Grant) declare their mutual love.
+For example, the romantic finale to Notting Hill (1999) is set in the hotel's Lancaster Room, where Anna (Julia Roberts) and William (Hugh Grant) declare their mutual love.
 In 1921, the hotel was used in the film Kipps, based on the novel by H. G. Wells.
 It also featured in The French Lieutenant's Woman (1981), Entrapment (1999) and Gambit (2012), among others.
 In 2011, the hotel was used as the setting for Duran Duran's music video for their song "Girl Panic!" from their album All You Need Is Now.

 Arnold Bennett wrote the novel Imperial Palace in 1930, based on his research at the hotel.
 The novel fictionalises the hotel's operations.
 Michael Morpurgo wrote a children's book fictionalising the hotel's mascot, Kaspar, as an adventurer: Kaspar: Prince of Cats (2008), which was released in the US as Kaspar: The Titanic Cat (2012).

 Restaurants and bars

 Restaurants

-The hotel has two well-known restaurants: the Grill Room (usually known as the Savoy Grill), on the north side of the building, with its entrance off the Strand, and the Savoy Restaurant (formerly known as the River Restaurant, now named Kaspars), on the south side, overlooking the River Thames.
-The latter has long been famous for its inventive chefs, beginning in 1890, with the celebrity chef Auguste Escoffier.
+The hotel has three restaurants, all managed by Gordon Ramsay: the Savoy Grill, on the north side of the building, with its entrance off the Strand, The River Restaurant (formerly known as Kaspars, and before that the Savoy Restaurant), on the south side, overlooking the River Thames, and Restaurant 1890.
+The River Restaurant has long been famous for its inventive chefs, beginning in 1890, with the celebrity chef Auguste Escoffier.
 Escoffier created many famous dishes at the Savoy.
 In 1893, he invented the pêche Melba in honour of the Australian singer Nellie Melba, and in 1897, Melba toast.
-Other Escoffier creations were bombe Néro (a flaming ice), fraises à la Sarah Bernhardt (strawberries with pineapple and Curaçao sorbet), baisers de Vierge (meringue with vanilla cream and crystallised white rose and violet petals) and suprêmes de volailles Jeannette (jellied chicken breasts with foie gras).
-Another signature dish is the Omelette Arnold Bennett, created by the chef Jean Baptiste Virlogeux.
+Other Escoffier creations were bombe Néro (a flaming ice), fraises à la Sarah Bernhardt (strawberries with pineapple and Curaçao sorbet), baisers de Vierge (meringue with vanilla cream and crystallised white rose and violet petals) and suprêmes de volailles Jeannette (jellied chicken breasts with foie gras).Escoffier, Auguste.
+A Guide to Modern Cookery, p.
+405 (English translation of Le Guide Culinaire, by H. L. Cracknell and R. J. Kaufmann) ISBN 0-471-29016-5 Another signature dish is the omelette Arnold Bennett, created by the chef Jean Baptiste Virlogeux.

 Under Ritz and Escoffier, evening dress was required in the restaurant, and Ritz was innovative in hiring popular musicians to play background music during dinner and in printing daily menus.
 Even today, elegant dining at the Savoy includes formal afternoon tea with choral and other performances at Christmastime.
 The Savoy has a Sunday brunch, which includes free-flow champagne, and special events, such as New Year's Eve dinner.
 August Laplanche was head chef at the hotel from 1946 to 1965, Silvino Trompetto was maître-chef from 1965 to 1980, and Anton Edelmann was maître chef des cuisines for 21 years, from 1982 to 2003.